7mind/blog/role-based-repositories.md

 Currently `sbtgen` is a very simple and dirty prototype but it made our team happy.
 Now it's easy to release, when we need it we may choose what to work on, what to build and what to test.
-Also, surprisingly, SBT startup time is lot shorter when we generate our projects instead of using sophisticated plugins to avoid settings duplication.
+Also, surprisingly, SBT startup time is a lot shorter when we generate our projects instead of using sophisticated plugins to avoid settings duplication.

 I don't encourage you to use `sbtgen`, but next time you think about organizing your code try to consider RBR flow even